Marcel5751/marcel5751.github.io/_posts/2021-04-17-mongodb-objectId-migration.md

 ---
 layout: post
-title: Fun with MongoDB: Referencing of Documents with Spring Data Mongo
+title: "Fun with MongoDB: Referencing of Documents with Spring Data Mongo"
 ---

 Recently I had a problem with mongoDB and Spring Data Mongo, which was mostly my own fault.
 That is what happens when you go into a project without a real clue about the technology.